metarhia/do/readme.md

   Also it solves another issue with callbacks.
-If we pass a function reference to some other function we never know if the other function could call the callback synchronously.
-F.e. in case there is nothing todo in async manner.
-In that case and in case of conditional incrementation/decrementation of todos amount it can happen that `Do#done` is called more than once.
+If we pass a function reference to some other function - we never know if the other function could call the callback synchronously f.e. in case there is nothing todo in async manner.
+In that case and in case of conditional incrementation/decrementation of todos amount, it can happen that `Do#done` is called more than once.

   Example: